Tommy Hilfiger: Style and impact

 The Tommy Hilfiger brand is an example of a designer label.

 A Tommy Hilfiger customer in Azerbaijan wears the brand in 2013.
 His shirt displays a variation of the distinctive three-tone logo.

 While Hilfiger's earliest designs drew on 1960s counterculture and fashion, since the 1980s his designs typically draw from classic American New England preppy styles.
 His initial lines for the Tommy Hilfiger Corporation were primarily designed to appeal to young men looking for designer clothing, and Tommy Hilfiger became one of the most prominent brands in 1990s sportswear, with Polo Ralph Lauren, Calvin Klein, Nautica, DKNY, and Donna Karan also popular.
 Each of these companies created distinctive wardrobes based upon stylish but wearable, comfortable and interchangeable multi-purpose clothes, all with a focus on luxury.

 Hip hop fashion at large began incorporating the Hilfiger brand in the 1990s, and when Snoop Dogg wore a Hilfiger sweatshirt during an appearance on Saturday Night Live, it sold out of New York City stores the next day.
 Moreover, Hilfiger courted the new hip hop market, and rappers like Puffy and Coolio walked during his runways shows.
 Specific items like Tommy Hilfiger carpenter jeans became particularly popular, with the trademark logo displayed on the hammer loop.

 Hilfiger continues to maintain multiple fashion lines, some focused on wearable "casual" clothes while others take on various haute couture commissions.
 Aside from the preppy styles of his youth, Hilfiger has also always been influenced by the style of a wide variety of American icons, including Grace Kelly, James Dean, Deborah Harry, Iggy Pop, Farrah Fawcett, Steve McQueen, Jackie and John F. Kennedy, and Andy Warhol.
 Many of his designs draw prominently from the styles of hard rock and the pop music industry.

 Personal life

 In 1976, Hilfiger met Susan Cirona, an employee at the People's Place in Ithaca; they married in 1980.
-Together they had four children: one son and three daughters.
+Together they have four children: one son and three daughters.
 In 2003, Hilfiger's daughter Ally was part of the MTV reality series Rich Girls.
 His son, Richard ("Ricky Hil" or "Rich Hil"), is a rapper and musician.
 They divorced in 2000.

-On December 12, 2008, he married Dee Ocleppo; the couple had a son in 2009.
+On December 12, 2008, he married Dee Ocleppo; the couple welcomed a son in 2009.